 I created a color swirl effect in the cake batter with Color Right Concentrated Food Coloring from Wilton in purple, black and green.
 The colors are vibrant and bold.

-A simple yet delicious cream cheese frosting makes this cake amazing!
-I kept the frosting as is (without coloring it) so the decorations shine!
+A simple yet delicious cream cheese frosting makes this cool cake even more delicious!
+I decided not to color the cream cheese frosting so the decorations shine!

 What Is Dia De Los Muertos?